 Accept and respond to the compliment the first time you hear it – don’t ask for a repeat performance.

-In the case of an electronic compliment, a quick response from you is still needed.
+In the case of an electronic compliment, a quick response is still needed.

-If you happen to receive the compliment via email or over social media, still take the time to thank and acknowledge the person in a timely fashion.
+If you happen to receive the compliment via email or Slack, still take the time to thank and acknowledge the person in a timely fashion.
 Don’t just assume you shouldn’t say “thank you” for receiving it just because it wasn’t in-person.
 A genuine compliment via any form of medium still carries the same importance, and therefore a response is always appreciated.
+Sometimes companies even have dedicated places to shout teammates out — take those compliments in stride!

 Be sure to share the credit IF it was a group or team effort.